zimmed/collection/README.md

 const record = Collection.search(collection, (record) => (record.foo > 500 ? -1 : record.foo < 500 ?
 1 : 0));
 ```

-With the exception of `insertAt` and `sortInsert`, record-adding functions will update existing records (matching IDs)
+Record-adding functions will update existing records (matching IDs) without
-without changing their position in the ordered array.
+changing their position in the ordered array.

-### Collections are Arrays
+### Un-Ordered Collections

-If the order of the records don't matter as much, you may prefer these functions for managing your collection:
+If the order of the records don't matter as much, you may prefer these
+functions for managing your collection:

 ```typescript
 // Add records